 Chemicals have varying types of effects.
-Generally, when considering human health, chemicals are divided into two broad categories: chemicals that may cause adverse or toxic health effects but do not cause cancer (noncarcinogens) and chemicals that may cause cancer (carcinogens).
+Chemical health effects are divided into two broad categories: adverse or systemic effects (noncarcinogens) and cancer (carcinogens).
 Sometimes a chemical can have both a toxic and a carcinogenic effect.
 The toxic effect can be acute (short-term severe health effect) or chronic (longer-term persistent health effect).
 Toxicity is often evident in a shorter length of time than the carcinogenic effect.
-The potential health effects of noncarcinogens range from skin irritation to life-shortening.
+The potential health effects of noncarcinogens range from skin irritation to fatality.
 Carcinogens cause or increase the incidence of malignant neoplasms or cancers.

 Toxicity refers to an adverse effect of a chemical on human health.
-Not all chemicals are toxic.
 Every day we ingest chemicals in the form of food, water, and sometimes medications.
 Even those chemicals usually considered toxic are usually nontoxic or harmless below a certain concentration.